Click List of Articles here to see the complete list.

 — Apache Indians

-This is a copyrighted portrait of Geronimo (above) that I created in March 2015.
+Left is a copyrighted portrait of Geronimo (above) that I created in March 2015.
 Although the Wild West staff liked it, the Los Angeles designer for the World History Group (which purchased the Weider History Group in spring 2015) did not, and it wasn’t used with my cover story for the October 2015 issue of Wild West entitled “Geronimo’s Gunfighter Attitude.”
-This issue went on sale in early August 2015.

 Early during my writing life I wrote about baseball, including Jackie Robinson, who broke the color barrier in 1947, along with Duke Snider, another rookie that year, in “From Brooklyn to … our fondest memories” (see image, below).
 Part of the story went: “It was [Dodgers general manager Branch] Rickey and Robinson vs. the Dodgers.
 At the outset, returning veteran and Kentuckian Pee Wee Reese told Rickey: ‘My grandfather would turn over in his grave if he knew I was playing on a team with a colored boy.’
 The shortstop asked to be traded.
 Supposedly others signed a petition refusing to play with Robinson.
 Rookie Duke Snider wouldn’t sign the petition.
 Others followed his lead and the team split. … One incident signifies this merging of white and black as a working unit.” … Early that season “racial tensions [in Cincinnati, Ohio] permeated the ballpark.”
 When the Dodgers took the field in the first inning, Reese walked over to Robinson and placed his right arm over his shoulder.
 The Cincinnati stadium turned silent—deadly silent.
 “At this late date in time no one is quite sure if the incident is legend or reality, … but “[t]hat 1947 season was special … ” and so were the following years that eventually resulted in Brooklyn’s first and only World Series victory (1955).